centreon/centreon-archived/doc/en/administration_guide/poller/wizard_add_poller.rst

 .. image:: /images/poller/wizard_add_remote_2a.png
     :align: center

-If you enabled the **Remote Server** option during the installaion of your server, select the option **Select a Remote Server**, then select your server and fill the form:
+If you enabled the **Remote Server** option during the installation of your server, select the option **Select a Remote Server**, then select your server and fill the form: